Signal vs WhatsApp: Comparing Privacy Features for User Protection

 So, is Signal safer than WhatsApp?

-Considering all the above, we can conclude that in the Signal private messenger vs. WhatsApp battle, Signal is a better option if privacy is your main priority.
-While both apps provide end-to-end encryption, Signal goes even further.
-It hides your metadata, collects less customer information, and has a more transparent privacy policy.
-On top of that, Signal has some decent security features WhatsApp doesn’t offer, including a more advanced safety number function and call relay.
+So in the end, Signal private messenger vs WhatsApp, Signal is the better choice if privacy is your top priority.
+Both apps have end-to-end encryption but Signal goes further.
+It hides your metadata, collects less customer information and has a more transparent privacy policy.
+On top of that Signal has some security features WhatsApp doesn’t have like a more advanced safety number function and call relay.

-Looking for the safest messaging application to keep your communication private?
-Check out our ultimate list of the most secure messaging apps.
+Looking for the safest messaging app to keep your communication private?
+Check out our list of the most secure messaging apps.

-Still, no application is bulletproof.
-Data leaks may still happen, whatever messaging app you’re using.
-That’s why it’s always better to empower your cybersecurity toolkit with additional tools, such as a virtual private network (VPN) to protect your privacy, prevent unwanted monitoring, and avoid various online dangers.
+No app is bulletproof.
+Data leaks can still happen whatever messaging app you use, especially how data is stored.
+That’s why it’s always better to empower your cybersecurity toolkit with additional tools like a virtual private network (VPN) to protect your privacy, prevent unwanted monitoring and avoid online dangers.

 Why do you need a VPN to communicate online?

-Signal, WhatsApp, Telegram, Wickr, and other messaging applications encrypt your messages.
+Signal, WhatsApp, Telegram, Wickr and other messaging apps encrypt your messages.
 But this encryption isn’t applied to your entire traffic.
 So snoopers can still compromise your private data and spy on you.

-That’s where a VPN comes to the rescue.
-A premium service like VeePN will cover all your Internet activities with AES-256 – the most powerful encryption standard to date.
-It will transform all your messages and Internet requests into unreadable text.
+That’s where a VPN comes in.
+A premium service like VeePN will cover all your Internet activities with AES-256 – the strongest encryption standard today.
+It will turn all your messages and Internet requests into unreadable text.
 So even if third parties try to compromise you, they won’t be able to crack your personal information.
-Besides, a VPN reroutes your traffic through a remote server and masks your real IP address, making your online presence untraceable.
+Plus a VPN routes your traffic through a remote server and hides your real IP address, making your online presence untraceable.

-VeePN’s got all you need to communicate online safely.
-In particular, it offers an extra security layer – the Antivirus feature for Android and Windows.
-It will help you stay away from viruses and malware and regularly check up on your device in terms of potentially malicious activity.
+VeePN has everything you need to communicate online safely.
+In particular it has an extra security layer – the Antivirus feature for Android and Windows.
+It will keep you away from viruses and malware and regularly check your device for potential malicious activity.

-Check out VeePN’s pricing plans, download the app on your preferred device, and enjoy next-level security.
-It takes just a few clicks to get started!
+Check out VeePN’s pricing plans, download the app on your device and start securing now!
+It takes just a few clicks!

 FAQ: Signal vs. WhatsApp Privacy